 What happens at the meeting?

-Before the meeting starts, you will be met by the child protection co-ordinator, who will go through with you how the conference will be run.
-They will also check that you have had a chance to read all of the relevant reports as well as whether there are any factual errors.
-The professionals attending the meeting will be in a another room reading the reports that you have already seen.
-This is known as the pre-meet.
+Before the meeting starts, you will be contacted by the child protection co-ordinator, who will talk with you how the conference will be run.
+They will also check that you have had opportunity access and read all of the reports.
+The professionals attending the meeting will have access to these reports.

 Please make sure that you use this opportunity to ask any questions that you may have about the meeting, the reports and let the child protection co-ordinator know if there is any way in which they can support you, to make sure that you can attend and take part in all of the meeting.

-Once all of the information has been shared everyone will be asked to give a score from 0-10.
+Once relevant information has been shared within the meeting everyone will be asked to give a score from 0-10.
 This is a sliding scale with a score of 0 meaning there is no safety at all and 10 meaning that there is maximum safety.
 This is known as the Safety Scale.